Remote access to on-premises applications through Azure Active Directory's Application Proxy

-- After a successful sign-in, a token is generated and sent to the user's client device.
+- After a successful sign-in, Azure AD sends a token to the user's client device.

-- The client sends the token to the Application Proxy service, which retrieves the user principal name (UPN) and security principal name (SPN) from the token, then directs the request to the Application Proxy connector.
+- The client sends the token to the Application Proxy service, which retrieves the user principal name (UPN) and security principal name (SPN) from the token.
+Application Proxy then sends the request to the Application Proxy connector.

 - If you have configured single sign-on, the connector performs any additional authentication required on behalf of the user.